 Fresh Hay and Vegetables

-Offer a variety of fresh, leafy vegetables to supplement your rabbit’s diet.
+Offer a variety of fresh, leafy vegetables to supplement the rabbit’s diet.
 Dark, leafy greens like romaine lettuce, kale, and spinach are excellent choices.
-Introduce new vegetables gradually to prevent digestive upset.
+New vegetables should be introduced gradually to prevent digestive upset.
+Pet sitters should stick to the owner’s approved vegetable list.

 Pellets and Treats

-Choose high-quality rabbit pellets that are specifically formulated for large breeds.
-These pellets provide additional nutrients, vitamins, and minerals.
+High-quality rabbit pellets specifically formulated for large breeds provide additional nutrients, vitamins, and minerals.
 Treats should be given sparingly and should consist of rabbit-safe options such as small pieces of fruit or herbs.
+Pet sitters should only offer treats approved by the owner.

 Water Requirements

-Fresh, clean water should always be available to your rabbit.
+Fresh, clean water should always be available.
 Use a water bottle or a heavy, tip-proof bowl to ensure a constant supply.
+Pet sitters should check and refill water at every visit.

 Grooming and Health Care for Large Rabbits

-Maintaining the health and grooming needs of your large rabbit is essential.
-Here are some key aspects to consider:
+Maintaining the health and grooming needs of large rabbits is essential.
+Pet sitters should be familiar with basic grooming tasks.
+Here are some key aspects:

 Coat Maintenance

-Depending on the breed, some large rabbits may require regular grooming to keep their coats in optimal condition.
-Brushing your rabbit’s fur helps remove loose hair and prevents matting.
+Depending on the breed, some large rabbits require regular grooming to keep their coats in optimal condition.
+Brushing the rabbit’s fur helps remove loose hair and prevents matting.
+Pet sitters should ask owners about the rabbit’s grooming schedule.

 Nail Trimming